leoreeves/projects/index.md

 ## [Quotes on Design Generator](https://leoreeves.github.io/projects/quotes-on-design-generator/)

-Generates a random quote about design.
+Generates a random quote about design, built for Free Code Camp.

 Built using: